hyperledger/fabric/docs/source/endorsement-policies.rst

 to endorse a chaincode transaction, but a specific organization may be required to endorse a transaction that includes a key in a specific collection.

+If you do not specify a collection-level endorsement policy, the chaincode-level endorsement policy will be applied to protect writes to a private data collection key namespace.
+This may be desirable if a set of organizations meeting the chaincode-level endorsement policy are authorized to create data in other organization's private data collection.
+For example if those organizations are trusted to process transactions but are not authorized to store and later query private data due to industry privacy regulations, or if the private data is being shared or transferred from one set of organizations to another through the use of private data collections.
+In other scenarios, the private data collection members may need to be in full control of writes to the private data collection, in which case a collection-level endorsement policy should be provided.

 The syntax for collection-level endorsement policies exactly matches the syntax for chaincode-level endorsement policies --- in the collection configuration you can specify an ``endorsementPolicy`` with either a ``signaturePolicy`` or